 The reason for such optimism is that many of the same macroeconomic factors that helped freight recover the past few years are expected to continue – what Starks referred to as “freight-conomics.”
 More specifically, this means taking a look at the nation’s goods-producing sector, such as taking the U.S. gross domestic product and slicing out all of the non-goods producing areas and services.
 It also includes looking at industrial production, keeping in manufacturing, but removing activity at mines and utilities.

 “You can see there is a very strong correlation with what occurs between those two numbers.
-Over the last four years, if you average it out, they have been running at a steady rate of about 4% annually,” Starks said.
+Over the last four years they have been running at a steady rate of about 4% annually,” Starks said.
 “Our forecast has a continuation of this going forward.
 Obviously there is going to be volatility in the numbers.
 We have the expectation that we should continue to see that level of growth going forward [at least through 2016].”

 Starks explained that while manufacturing numbers typically swing from month to month, since 2010, overall such activity continues growing very steadily and has been reasonably strong throughout this economic recovery.